Shatter-Fantasy/SF-Top-Down-ARPG/README.md

-# SF-Metroidvania-Package
+# SF-Top-Down-ARPG-Package
 There is a work in progress dedicated documentation website being made.
-Will update this section part way through alpha six that is currently in progress.

 ## Summary
 This is the Shatter Fantasy Topdown ARPG Unity package that can be used to create any game needing top down ARPGs like retro Zelda.